uadmin/uadmin/docs/_build/html/_sources/api.rst.txt

     func(w http.ResponseWriter, r *http.Request, session *uadmin.Session)

+Parameters:

+    **w http.ResponseWriter:** Assembles the HTTP server's response; by writing to it, we send data to the HTTP client

+    **r http.Request** Is a data structure that represents the client HTTP request

+    **session uadmin.Session** Contains the following fields and functions in the Session that you can use

 **uadmin.User**
 ^^^^^^^^^^^^^^^
 User is a system in uAdmin that is used to add, modify and delete the elements of the user.